5.2 Essential tibble commands

 #> 5 5 Zack 17 male FALSE <NA>

-Each vector is labeled by the variable (column) name, which is not put into quotes;
+Each vector is labeled by the variable (column) name, which is not quoted (enclosed in quotation marks);

-Avoid spaces within variable (column) names (or enclose names in backticks if you really
+We avoid spaces within variable (column) names (or else enclose names in backticks if we really

 must use spaces